falixchong/cp4i-practicum/README.md

  6. Provide the BAR file to be deployed to the server and hit next.

-   >Bar file can be directly dragged and dropped onto CP4I BAR file upload
+   >Bar file can be directly drag and drop onto CP4I BAR file upload section

 ![alt text](https://github.com/falixchong/cp4i-practicum/blob/master/images/CreateIntServer3.jpg?raw=true)

- 7. Skip **Configuration** setting by clicking **Next** proceed to **Server**.
+ 7. Skip **Configuration** setting by clicking **Next** to proceed to **Server** settings.
 Input the settings as shown in the screenshot below.

 ![alt text](https://github.com/falixchong/cp4i-practicum/blob/master/images/CreateIntServer4.jpg?raw=true)

- 8. Hit "Create" and wait until the status of the server has changed to "Ready"
+ 8. Click **Create** and wait until the status of the server has changed to "Ready"

 ![alt text](https://github.com/falixchong/cp4i-practicum/blob/master/images/IntServerStatus.png?raw=true)